 Vantagepoint A.I.
-Named to Inc. 5000's Top Businesses in The Southeast Region
+Named to Inc. 5000's Top Businesses in the Southeast Region

 Inc. Magazine recognizes the fastest growing, privately-held businesses in the country and now has released a special list for the Southeast region of the U.S.

-WESLEY CHAPEL, Fla., March 29, 2022 /PRNewswire/ -- Vantagepoint A.I., LLC (www.vantagepointsoftware.com) has been recognized by Inc. Magazine as one of the fastest growing, privately-held businesses in the southeastern region of the United States.
+WESLEY CHAPEL, FL / ACCESSWIRE / March 29, 2022 / Vantagepoint A.I., LLC (www.vantagepointsoftware.com) has been recognized by Inc. Magazine as one of the fastest growing, privately-held businesses in the southeastern region of the United States.

 "We are honored to be one of a handful of companies in our region recognized by Inc. Magazine," said Vantagepoint President Lane Mendelsohn.